kubeshop/testkube/docs/docs/articles/test-workflows-creating.md

 ![create test workflow from example](../img/dashboard-create-workflow-from-example.png)

 #### YML
-You can also paste the complete TestWorkflow definition
+You can also paste the complete TestWorkflow definition.

 ![create test workflow from yaml](../img/dashboard-create-workflow-from-yaml.png)

 # Additional Test Workflow Examples